The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 4. Context — build the world

 Context is the world: Tokyo at 2 a.m., a gravel road at sunrise, a warm office cluttered with paper.
 Add weather, time, and one or two background props.
-Without it, Veo 4 reaches for stock backdrops, and your shot ends up looking like every other AI demo.
+Without it, Gemini Omni (Veo 4) reaches for stock backdrops, and your shot ends up looking like every other AI demo.

 • 05